logic-tools/continuum/README.md

-# continuum
+# Continuum

-## Results about countable and uncountable sets
+## Results about Countable and Uncountable Sets

-### Proving in the Isabelle Proof Assistant that the Set of Real Numbers is not Countable
+### Paper: Proving in the Isabelle Proof Assistant that the Set of Real Numbers is not Countable

 ThEdu.pdf - ThEdu'18 Paper with Appendix: Formalization in Isabelle